Adolis García Player Props: Rangers vs. Angels

 Adolis García At The Plate

-- He ranks 58th in batting average, 93rd in on base percentage, and 22nd in slugging among qualified hitters in MLB play.

-- In 60.3% of his 63 games this season, Garcia has picked up at least one hit.
-He's also had 15 multi-hit games.

-- In 19.0% of his games this season, he has hit a long ball, and 5.6% of his trips to the dish.
+- In 18.8% of his games this year, he has hit a long ball, and 5.5% of his trips to the plate.

-- Garcia has driven in a run in 28 games this year (44.4%), including 13 games with more than one RBI (20.6%).
+- Garcia has driven in a run in 28 games this season (43.8%), including 13 games with more than one RBI (20.3%).
 He has also driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.